[Resources updated July, 2020]

 Feel free to copy, share, and spread these lists far and wide.
 Please share resources that have been overlooked.
 Let’s hope this list – and these issues – seem quaint and out-of-date in the near future.

-- AcademiaNet, established by The Robert Bosch Stiftung and Spektrum der Wissenschaft
+- AcademiaNet (Established by The Robert Bosch Stiftung and Spektrum der Wissenschaft, the Swiss National Science Foundation SNSF took over management in 2020)

-“A database of profiles of more than 2700 female researchers from all parts of Europe, and beyond.
-Selection criteria include scientific qualifications, academic credentials and independent leadership activities.”
+“A database of profiles of more than 2,800 female researchers from all parts of Europe, and beyond.
+Rigorous selection criteria include outstanding scientific qualifications, academic credentials and independent leadership activities.”

 “The database aims to help scientists, universities, research institutions, political institutions, conference organizers and journal editors to identify appropriately qualified women scientists: as candidates for professorships and other positions; to speak at conferences and in seminar programmes; to participate in advisory groups, on monitoring panels, committees and commissions; to review manuscripts, to write commissioned reviews and to serve on the editorial boards of journals.”

-- Request a Woman Scientist, 500 Women Scientists
+- Request a Woman in STEMM (500 Women Scientists)

 “Names, contact information, and talk titles of physicists who are willing to give talks on a variety of subjects.
 ‘Minorities in physics’ refers to Hispanic American, African American, and Native American Speakers.”

 “(WIT) speakers are experts in their fields and can offer informative and timely presentations on a wide range of topics.
 We welcome requests for specific speakers, or we can help you identify a speaker who would be a good match for your organization.”
-Topics range from cloud computing and cybersecurity to technology policy.
+Topics include cloud computing, cybersecurity, enterprise systems, entrepreneurship, the Internet of Things, and technology policy.

 Professional Speaker Bureaus